-Purchase of all goods, services and works for which the estimated expenditure exceeds the compulsory tender thresholds pursuant to Section 186 of the Local Government Act 1989, must be undertaken by public tender.
+Purchase of all goods, services and works for which the estimated expenditure (total value of the contract including all extension options and any provisional sums) exceeds the tender thresholds set by Council and specified in this Policy as required by the Local Government Act 2020 must be undertaken by public tender.
 There is no specific time limit applicable to the length of a contract which is subject to the thresholds.